efrecon/sshd-cloudflared/README.md

   properly and impersonate you.
 This is because the configuration cannot have identifiers, only names.
-+ It passes the Docker socket and even `docker` binary client, together with arranging your user to be a member of the `docker` group.
-This enables operations on the machine's local Docker daemon from within the container running this image.
++ It passes the Docker socket and even `docker` binary client, together with arranging for your user to be a member of the `docker` group inside the container.
+This enables operations on the local machine's Docker daemon from within the container running this image.
 + `xxxx` should be replaced by your handle at GitHub, e.g. `efrecon`

 As the command is started in the background, you will have to pick up login details from the logs.
 If you have full trust, you should be able to run a command similar to the following one from another machine (provided it has a copy of `cloudflared` accessible under the PATH).
-The command will be output in the logs, albeit with another access URL:
+The command will be output in the logs, albeit with another access URL and another username:

 ```shell
 ssh \